rclone/rclone/docs/content/commands/rclone_serve_dlna.md

     --vfs-read-wait duration   Time to wait for in-sequence read before seeking. (default 20ms) --vfs-write-wait duration  Time to wait for in-sequence write before giving error. (default 1s)

+When using VFS write caching (--vfs-cache-mode with value writes or full), the global flag --transfers can be set to adjust the number of parallel uploads of modified files from cache (the related global flag --checkers have no effect on mount).

+    --transfers int  Number of file transfers to run in parallel. (default 4)

 ## VFS Case Sensitivity

 Linux file systems are case-sensitive: two files can differ only